elizangelaxavier/Microsoft-DP200/instructions/dp-200-02_instructions.md

 1. On completion of the installation, ensure that the checkbox next to **Launch Microsoft Azure Storage Explorer** is selected and then click **Finish**.
 Microsoft Azure Storage Explorer opens up and lists your subscriptions.

+1. In Storage Explorer, select **Manage Accounts** to go to the **Account Management Panel**.

+1. The left pane now displays all the Azure accounts you've signed in to.
+To connect to another account, select **Add an account**

+1. If you want to sign into a national cloud or an Azure Stack, click on the Azure environment dropdown to select which Azure cloud you want to use.
+Once you have chosen your environment, click the **Sign in...** button.

+1. After you successfully sign in with an Azure account, the account and the Azure subscriptions associated with that account are added to the left pane.
+Select the Azure subscriptions that you want to work with, and then select **Apply**.
+The left pane displays the storage accounts associated with the selected Azure subscriptions.

 ### Task 2: Upload data files to the data container of the Data Lake Gen II Storage Account.

 1. In Azure Storage Explorer, click on the arrow to expand your subscription.